Node Setup

 sed -i 's/^enabled-unsafe-cors = false/enabled-unsafe-cors = true/' ~/.bitsongd/config/app.toml

-0ubtsg for easy testing.
-On mainnet this should always be set to a non-zero value.Add Seeds / Persistent Peers
+0utbtsg for easy testing on the testnet.
+On mainnet, this must always be set to a non-zero value to prevent spam.Add Seeds and Persistent Peers

 Your node needs peers to discover the network.
 Update the persistent_peers field with addresses from the networks repository: